edterbak/NodeRed_Heishamon_control/README.md

 - Removed debugging options from LOG dashboard
 - Fix: Store Quietmode to restore if Addon-Quietmode for SoftStart routine is used.
 - Updated SoftStart help for the new function SoftStart-Quietmode.

+[2022-11-18] v21.14 beta - Changes:
+- BUG: Energie graph was incorrect.
+Fixed
+- Added reset Panasonic Heatpump information (in FLOW)
+- Changed some timing and amount of triggers in Control / function nodes. should reduce machine load.

 ********